All Episodes

 I was in a monastic order.

-So we weren't allowed to we could only speak two hours a day.
+So we weren't allowed to, we could only speak two hours a day.

-We had observed grand silence.
+We observed grand silence.

 So only speak for two hours a day.